 All eligible students WITHOUT an existing health insurance policy:

 Yes.
-You can purchase health insurance from an outside agency, however, the health insurance plan you purchase must be comparable to what Meredith provides.
+You can purchase health insurance from an outside agency, however, the health insurance plan you purchase must be comparable to what Meredith offers.

 Yes.
 All eligible students need to complete the on-line waiver to verify their insurance information yearly.